 If it’s dry pasta, there’s no need to refrigerate or freeze it, since it won’t extend its shelf-life.
 However, if your pasta is left out too long, it will start absorbing moisture from the air.
-This means that the pasta will become soft and sticky and loose its quality.
+This means that the pasta will become soft and sticky and lose its quality.

 Is Pasta the same as Noodles?

-While noodles and pasta are both made from wheat and water, they differ in size, shape and consistency.
+While noodles and pasta are both made from wheat and water, they differ in size, shape, and consistency.
 Pasta is a long tube of dough that can be used in many ways.
 Noodles are similar to pasta in that they’re made from wheat, but they’re smaller and thinner than pasta.

 Pasta is produced from hard durum wheat semolina or hard wheat flour.
 It is made by rolling the semolina into sheets and then cutting them into long strips called pasta shapes.
 The pasta dough is then rolled out, dried, and cut into the desired shape.